 If you haven’t been tagging links nofollow for months (or maybe years?) don’t panic.
 Keep reading.

 Affiliate disclosure guidelines

-If you earn affiliate commission from links you include in your nutrition-focused posts or recipe content, it’s important to be up-front with readers about the fact that you make money from their purchase.
-This include affiliate links to:
+If you earn affiliate commission from links you include in your nutrition-focused posts, recipe content it’s important to be up-front with readers about the fact that you make money from their purchase.
+This includes affiliate links to:

 - Kitchen equipment

 - Cookbooks on Amazon (even your own cookbook!)